Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Introduction

 On the theoretical front, density functional theory (DFT) calculations have reproduced the competing CDW orders\,\cite{tan_abundant_2023}, but all previous DFT studies have found that the $\q{2}$ CDW order is the lowest energy ground state\,\cite{tan_abundant_2023,liu_driving_2024,subedi_order-by-disorder_2024,hu_kagome_2023,cao_competing_2023}, in stark contrast to experimental reports.
-The inclusion of electronic temperature in DFT calculations is also insufficient to predict the observed CDW transition, which is overestimated by thousands of degrees.
-On the phenomenological level, an effective theory incorporating order parameters associated with both $\q{2}$ and $\q{3}$ phonon modes shows that large fluctuations of the $\q{2}$ order parameter can drive a CDW transition associated with the neighbouring $\q{3}$ order parameter\,\cite{hu_kagome_2023}.
-To gain a more quantitative understanding of CDW states in bilayer kagome metals it is necessary to develop a first principles theory of this phenomenon.
+Various mechanisms have been proposed to explain the observed $\q{3}$ CDW ground state, including configurational entropy\,\cite{liu_driving_2024}, the order-by-disorder mechanism\,\cite{subedi_order-by-disorder_2024}, and large fluctuations from flat phonon soft modes\,\cite{hu_kagome_2023}.
+These scenarios are based on harmonic phonon dispersions, which exhibit multiple imaginary phonon modes and a theory capable of quantitatively explaining the temperature-driven phase transition from the $\q{2}$ order to the $\q{3}$ CDW order is missing.
+Moreover, the inclusion of electronic temperature in DFT calculations is also insufficient to predict the observed CDW transition, which is overestimated by thousands of degrees.
+These discrepancies between theoretical models and experimental observations pose a key challenge to achieving a comprehensive understanding of CDW states in bilayer kagome metals.